New England Transit: History

 Benmokrane started developing on Roblox in May of 2019, motivated in part by his desire to improve the quality and accuracy of public transit simulator games on the platform.
-Elwin Reyes, known as iiBOSTONIAN, encouraged Benmokrane to create the original Worcester Regional Transit Authority game and corresponding group, as he was a native of the city and a local transit advocate.
-Medy Florestal, known as CallMeMedy, assisted Benmokrane in developing the original map in 2019.
+Medy Florestal, known as CallMeMedy, and Jarek Alexander assisted Benmokrane in developing the original map in 2019.
 The map initially recreated the Main South neighborhood in Worcester but later expanded to cover a larger area, stretching from Downtown Worcester to the Auburn Mall in the town of Auburn.

 Benmokrane decided to sell the WRTA group in 2021.
 New England Bus Simulator subsequently became unavailable to play that same year.
 Despite parting ways with the group, Benmokrane began development on a new project based around Boston.
 He then created Chelsea/SL3 Bus Simulator, which would later become Boston Bus Simulator.
 It would grow to cover seven cities: Everett, Boston, Medford, Malden, Chelsea, Revere, and Somerville.

-New England Bus Simulator was updated and reopened in November 2024, where it soon garnered over 31,000 plays.
+New England Bus Simulator was updated and reopened in November 2024, where it soon garnered over 31,000 concurrent users (CCUs).
 Benmokrane retained the title despite the sale, operating the game from his personal Roblox account.
 Following continued development of the Boston-based network, the New England Transit group was established to manage both games, succeeding the WRTA group.
 The first Boston-area map, titled Lower Mystic Bus Division, was released on June 29, 2025.
-MBTA operations use the centralized hub system (known as Boston Bus Simulator), allowing players to select and join different regional maps.
+MBTA operations use the centralized hub system (Boston Bus Simulator), allowing players to select and join different regional maps.

-According to WHDH, a Downtown Boston division is expected sometime in the near future, while group developers have announced that their older game, New England Bus Simulator, is set to receive a graphical update in late 2025.
+According to WHDH (Channel 7), a Downtown Boston division is expected sometime in the near future, while group developers have announced that their older game, New England Bus Simulator, is set to receive a graphical update in late 2025.